BIOCHEMISTRY AND BIOENERGETICS OF EXERCISE

 Reading and commentary of scientific articles on applied aspects of Bioenergetics in Sport Sciences.

-The Biochemistry and Bioenergetics of the Human Physical Exercise course illustrates the main energy substrates used by skeletal muscle in human in relation to the different types of physical activity.
-The mechanisms of anaerobic and oxidative energy production and their energy balance are deepened.
+The course of Biochemistry and Bioenergetics of the Physical Exercise illustrates the main energy substrates used by skeletal muscle in human in relation to the different types of physical activity.
+The mechanisms of anaerobic and oxidative energy production and their energy balance are studied in depth.